evanshortiss/summit-2020-rhmi-lab/ansible/README.md

 ## Deployment Instructions

+Modify the `redhat-rhmi-smtp` secret in the `redhat-rhmi-operator` namespace to use non-dummy smtp credentials.
+This is required for 3scale tenants to be setup correctly.

-Run the command below in this folder to deploy the lab for 75 users.
+Next, run the command below in this folder to deploy the lab for 75 users.
 By default 75 users will be deployed if `lab_user_count` is not specified.

 ```bash